bitweeder/lucenaBAL/README.md

 ## Prerequisites

-lucenaBAL currently requires a C++17 compiler.
-It has been tested with gcc 7 thru 9, Microsoft Visual Studio 15.7 thru 16.3, Xcode 9 thru 11, and llvm/clang 6 thru 9.
+lucenaBAL requires a C++11 or better compiler.
+It has been tested with gcc 6 thru 9+, Microsoft Visual Studio 2015 Update 3 thru MSVS 2019 16.3+, Xcode 9 thru 11+, and llvm/clang 6 thru 9+.
 All testing thus far has been with the compilers’ bundled Standard Library implementations, although lucenaBAL should support mixing them.

 ## Building, Installing, and Testing